 Prosecco Interior Design

 The final dining area on the main level is known as the Piazza Dining Room.
 Adjacent to the main kitchen and ringed by a mahogany chair rail trimmed in golden colored braid, this room has a Chef’s table patterned after an upscale custom home kitchen complete with vintage cabinets and a counter top and arched wall covered in San Siciliano granite.
-The bar height dining counter is fronted in quilted sage green leather, and 8 bar stools offer a fantastic vantage point on the workings of the Prosecco kitchen.
+The bar height dining counter is fronted in quilted sage green leather that offers a fantastic vantage point on the workings of the PROSECCO kitchen.
 Filled with antique kitchenware and luscious foodstuffs from the Italian heartland, the Piazza Dining Room is capped by a skylight embellished with ornate trim work and rosettes.